On Exact Reznick, Hilbert-Artin and Putinar's Representations: Exact Putinar's representations

-We obtain a similar bound for $\nsdp$, which ends the proof. } \end{proof}
+We obtain a similar bound for $\nsdp$, which ends the proof. }\fi } \end{proof}

-{As for $\reznicksos$, the complexity is polynomial in the degree $D$ of the representation.
+{The complexity is singly exponential in the degree $D$ of the representation.
 On all the examples we tackled, it was close to the degrees of the involved polynomials, as shown in Section~\ref{sec:benchs}.}

 {